-To make shoes more slip-resistant on the floor or any slippery surface, follow these instructions:
+To make shoes more slip-resistant on the floor or slippery surfaces, follow these instructions:

-1. Keep shoe soles clean to make shoes less slippery
+1. Keep shoes soles clean to make shoes non-slip

 2. Use a traction mat, rubber glue or rubber cement, grip pad, grip sprays, adhesive pads, spray pad, metal grip, spray adhesive, glue stick, masking tape, or textured pads.

-Can you use hot glue to make shoe slip-resistant?
+Can you use hot glue to make the shoe slip-resistant?

 Although hairspray is a very temporary solution, it can be used instead of a glue gun or heavy-duty rubber to make smooth-soled shoes a bit more slip-proof.
 Make sure the hairspray is totally dry before going outside.